Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Broader justification for Fisher randomization test

 \subsection{Inference for the maximum individual treatment effect}

 Consider a sharp null hypothesis $H_{c\bm{1}}$ of constant treatment effect $c$ for some $c\in \mathbb{R}$.
-From Theorem \ref{thm:null_broader_monotone_control}(a), under our conditions on the test statistic, the randomization $p$-value for the sharp null $H_{c\bm{1}}$ can also be valid for the bounded null $H_{\vecle c\bm{1}}$, which, letting $\tau_{\max} \equiv \max_{1\le i\le n} \tau_i$, is equivalent to the null hypothesis that $\tau_{\max}\le c$.
-This immediately implies that inverting randomization tests for a sequence of constant treatment effects can provide confidence sets for the maximum effect $\tau_{\max}$.
-Moreover, from Theorem \ref{thm:null_broader_monotone_control}(b), the resulting confidence sets will be intervals of forms $(\underline{c}, \infty)$ or $[\underline{c}, \infty)$.
+From Theorem \ref{thm:null_broader_monotone_control}(a), given our conditions, the randomization $p$-value for the sharp null $H_{c\bm{1}}$ can also be valid for the bounded null $H_{\vecle c\bm{1}}$, which, letting $\tau_{\max} \equiv \max_{1\le i\le n} \tau_i$, is equivalent to the null hypothesis that $\tau_{\max}\le c$.
+This immediately implies that inverting randomization tests for a sequence of constant treatment effects can provide confidence sets for the maximum individual effect $\tau_{\max}$.
+Moreover, from Theorem \ref{thm:null_broader_monotone_control}(b), the resulting confidence sets can be intervals of forms $(\underline{c}, \infty)$ or $[\underline{c}, \infty)$.
 We summarize the results in the following corollary.

 \begin{corollary} (a) If the test statistic $t(\cdot, \cdot)$ is either differential increasing or effect increasing, then for any $\alpha \in (0,1)$, the set $ \{c: p_{\bm{Z}, c\bm{1}} > \alpha, c \in \mathbb{R} \} $ is a $1-\alpha$ confidence set for the maximum individual effect $\tau_{\max}$. (b) If the test statistic is differential increasing, or it is both effect increasing and distribution free, then the confidence set must have the form of $(\underline{c}, \infty)$ or $[\underline{c}, \infty)$ with $\underline{c} = \inf \{c: p_{\bm{Z}, c\bm{1}} > \alpha, c \in \mathbb{R} \}$. \end{corollary}